hnbeck/NikosophyWeb/content/post/projectCroquet.md

 The world today is dominated by the internet and the clouds.
 More and more things are stored in the cloud, and it is common to have access to the own images, mails and posts from  every device.

 Then another technology raised and begin to shape the way how we use computers and how we see data.
 Augmented Reality and Virtual Reality provide a 3D immersive experience.
 Objects flowing around the user or are located right in front or somewhere in space.
 Data objects getting a shape or even a body.
 If many users are looking at these objects through their VR headsets in parallel, they should see the same objects.
-This is the collaborative work visioned by the companies providing such AR or VR headsets.
+This is the collaborative work envisioned by the companies providing such AR or VR headsets.

 Some years ago, there was a great idea of how to keep synchronized these data objects for many users. the basic approach was to replicate computation, not data.
 Think about this scene: you look at a cube in your browser.
 It may be a thing from a CAD system.
 You want to get it bigger, so you set the command to stretch it in all dimensions.
 Replication than means not to store the now bigger cube on the server.
 In replication systems, the calculation of stretching is distributed into the net.
 Every client has its own cube.
 Your friend looks also at this cube.
 His client receives the stretching command triggered from you and applies it to his cube.
 As a result your friend sees exactly the same cube as you.
 Blockchains operates like this.
 Here, any transaction (our stretching command here) is added to a secured block and to any other of the many copies of this block.